Commissioning the Resonance Ionization Spectroscopy Experiment at FRIB: Experimental layout

 \paragraph{Charge-exchange cell} In the typical case where the most desirable spectroscopy transition is in the neutral species, it is necessary to neutralize the fast moving ion bunch prior to the interaction with the laser light.
-Thus, neutralization is accomplished in-flight by passing the ion bunch through an alkali (e.g. sodium) vapor produced in a charge-exchange cell (CEC)~\cite{Klose2012TestsSpectroscopy}.
+Thus, neutralization can be accomplished in-flight by passing the ion bunch through an alkali (e.g. sodium) vapor produced in a charge-exchange cell (CEC)~\cite{Klose2012TestsSpectroscopy}.
 As the ions pass through the cell, they interact with the alkali vapor, inducing charge-exchange reactions that produce a high neutral yield in the outgoing bunch.
 A pair of deflector electrodes is located at the exit of the CEC to remove any remaining ions from the bunch.
-A scanning voltage is applied to the CEC via a Matsusada DC amplifier (AMP-10B10-02), driven by a small ramping voltage, which allows the ion bunch velocity to be modulated.
+A scanning voltage is applied to the CEC via a Matsusada DC amplifier (AMP-10B10-02), driven by a small ramping voltage, which allows the ion bunch velocity (and thus the subsequently neutralized atom bunch velocity) to be modulated.
 This velocity modulation brings the Doppler-shifted laser frequency into resonance and allows BECOLA to scan through resonant structures without needing to change the laser frequency in the lab frame.
-A detailed discussion of the BECOLA CEC can be found in REF.~\cite{Klose2012TestsSpectroscopy}.
+A detailed discussion of the BECOLA CEC can be found in Ref.~\cite{Klose2012TestsSpectroscopy}.

-\paragraph{Fluorescence detection} A single laser is overlapped with the (neutral or ionized) bunch in the photon detection region \cite{Maa2020ASpectroscopy} of the BECOLA beamline.
+\paragraph{Fluorescence detection} A single laser is overlapped with the (neutral or ion) bunch trajectory in the photon detection region \cite{Maa2020ASpectroscopy} of the BECOLA beamline.
+The laser can be input coupled at either end of the beamline, enabling both collinear and anticollinear spectroscopy to be performed.
 When the bunch is Doppler shifted onto resonance with the laser frequency, the atoms are excited and subsequently emit spontaneous fluorescence.
 This fluorescent emission is collected by an ellipsoidal reflector and detected by a Photomultiplier tube (PMT).
 By correlating the PMT count rate with the total kinetic energy of the bunch, a frequency spectrum of the atomic structure is obtained.

 The sensitivity of fluorescence detection is significantly limited by the background from scattered laser light and the relatively low efficiency of photon collection and detection.
 Moreover, this method is best suited only for short-lived atomic transitions, with lifetimes typically on the order of tens of nanoseconds or less, due to the limited geometry of the ellipsoidal reflector ($\sim$5~cm along the atom beam).
 To overcome these limitations, RISE offers a complementary detection scheme based on direct particle detection, which typically enhances detection efficiency and significantly reduces background noise compared to fluorescence detection.